injeti-manohar/AZ-104/Module7.md

 - Accessible, intuitive, and feature-rich graphical user interface (GUI) for full management of cloud storage resources
 - Upload, download, and manage Azure Storage blobs, files, queues, and tables, as well as Azure Data Lake Storage entities and Azure managed disks.
 Configure storage permissions and access controls, tiers, and rules.
 - Manage your storage accounts in multiple subscriptions across all Azure regions, Azure Stack, and Azure Government.

+#### Azcopy
+- AzCopy is a command-line utility that you can use to copy blobs or files to or from a storage account
+- By using Azure Active Directory, you can provide credentials once instead of having to append a SAS token to each command.